Marshall JVM410H guitar amp

-I acquired this amplifier and matching 4x12 cabinet in 2020 as an investment for the studio business.
+I acquired this amplifier, and the matching 4x12 cabinet, in 2020 as an investment for the studio business.
 The amp was built (and purchased by the original owner) in 2007.

 The amp was completely stock.
 It even had the original Marshall tubes.
 I decided, after doing some recording with it, to have it modified.
 Details regarding the electrical modification work are presented after the technical specification section below.

 that were done to the amp.
 After doing some recording and listening, I